As an Amazon Associate, we may receive a small commission from qualifying purchases but at no extra cost to you. Learn more.

 While all dog breeds have strong jaws, only a few are said to have the ability to ‘lock their jaws’.
 This means that their jaws can latch onto an object, enemy, or an opponent’s flesh and stay in position.

 In theory, if such a dog can latch to an opponent or enemy and lock his jaw in place on sensitive areas like the neck, there is a high possibility of the dog doing significant damage and even killing the opponent or the enemy.

 But the whole idea of locking jaws in dogs sparks a hot debate to this day.
 Some believe that dogs cannot lock their jaws while others believe they can.

-If the ‘lock jaw’ theory is correct, it can be an invaluable quality of dogfighting breed, bull-baiting dog, or an attack dog.
+On the other hand, if the lock jaw theory is correct or exist, it can be an invaluable quality of dogfighting breeds, bull-baiting dogs, or an attack dogs.

 The ‘lockjaw mechanism’ that we’ve described above (and which we will be referring to throughout this article) shouldn’t be confused with a medical condition in dogs, Tetanus Bacillus, which is also commonly referred to as Lock Jaw.

 The latter is a real syndrome that causes the affected dog to lose the ability to control his jaws.